-How to Balance Pitta Dosha with Ayurveda: Symptoms, Treatment, Home Remedies & Diet
+How to Balance Pitta Dosha with Ayurveda: Symptoms, Treatment, Home Remedies, Medicines & Diet

 Pitta Dosha, according to Ayurveda, represents the fire and water elements in the body.
 When in balance, it governs digestion, metabolism, body temperature, and intelligence.
 However, an excess of Pitta (excess heat in the body) can lead to a variety of symptoms like inflammation, acidity, irritability, and skin issues.

-📲 For Free Consultation with Top Ayurvedic Doctors, Download Our App “AyurCare.”
+📲 For Free Consultation with Top Ayurvedic Doctors in Bangalore, Download Our App “AyurCare.”

 In Ayurveda, Pitta Dosha is one of the three fundamental energies (Doshas) that govern the body and mind.
 It is associated with the fire and water elements, primarily responsible for: